A reinforcement learning approach to rare trajectory sampling: Formulation and applications

 A harder problem would be to retain the same constraint on the end, but additionally require $x_t\geq0$ for all $t$, known as random walk excursions \cite{Majumdar2015}.
-Using the step function $H(x_t)$, equal to zero for $x_t<0$ and one otherwise, the weight may then be written
+Using the step function $H(x_t)$, equal to zero for $x_t<0$ and one otherwise, the weights may then be written $W(x_T,x_{T-1},T)=\delta(x_T)$ and $W(x_t,x_{t-1},t)=H(x_t)$ for $0<t<T$.
+As can be seen in \hyperref[exact-excursions]{Appendix A}, in this case the number of trajectories relates to Catalan numbers, with $P(x_T=0,x_t\geq0\forall t|x_0=0)\propto T^{-\frac{3}{2}}$.
+Thus these excursions are substantially rarer than the bridges.
+Both excursions and bridges are have been studied extensively in a continuous time and space context of Brownian motion, see e.g. \cite{Majumdar2015}.